clubajax/base-component/README.md

         // can continue work here
     });

-Or the convenience function in `src/loader` can be used:
+Or the convenience function (inserted globally from BaseComponent) can be used:

     var element = dom('my-custom', {}, document.body);
     onDomReady(element, function (element) {